Showing posts sorted by relevance for query recipes. Sort by date Show all posts

 All Photos: Rita Fox

-I publish more recipes over the summer than the rest of the year likely because of the fresh produce available and social events that happen during the summer.
+I publish more recipes over the summer than the rest of the year likely because of the fresh produce available and social events that happen during the long extended daylight hours.
 It makes many of us want to try new recipes!
 When my friend, Rita, sent me her mouthwatering photos of a batch of her Pineapple Soup, I asked if I could share them on THE SAVVY SHOPPER, and she said yes!

 The recipe comes from a cookbook, “Taste of Home Best Church Supper Recipes" Rita picked up from a church yard sale.